Matt Patricia: Detroit Lions

 On February 5, 2018, Patricia was named the head coach of the Detroit Lions.
 That May, Lions team president Rod Wood reaffirmed Patricia's hiring decision.

 Patricia lost his first two games of the 2018 season, the first against the New York Jets, 48–17, on Monday Night Football on September 10, and the following week against the San Francisco 49ers, 30–27, on September 16.
 His first win as a head coach came on September 23, 2018, a 26–10 victory against his previous team, the New England Patriots, with Patricia beating his old mentor, Bill Belichick, in the process.
 It was also the Lions' first victory over the Patriots since 2000, which was Belichick's first year coaching the Patriots.

-Under Patricia, the Lions posted a 6–10 record in 2018 and had a dismal 3–12–1 season in 2019.
-His record marked a regression from Patricia's predecessor Jim Caldwell, who posted a 9–7 record in 2017 before being fired in favor of Patricia.
-During Patricia's early years in Detroit, friction between him and defensive backs Darius Slay, Glover Quin, and Quandre Diggs among other unnamed players, was documented.
+Under Patricia, the Lions posted a 6–10 record in 2018 and a 3–12–1 season in 2019.
+These records marked a regression from Patricia's predecessor Jim Caldwell, who posted a 9–7 record in 2017 before being fired in favor of Patricia.
+During Patricia's early years in Detroit, friction between him and defensive backs Darius Slay, Glover Quin, and Quandre Diggs was documented.
 Before Patricia's third season as Lions coach, all three had been cut or traded away.
-Also during this time, he was noted as being late for team meetings and media availability, and during a session of press availability, Patricia demanded a reporter sit with better posture before he would answer the reporter's question.
-Patricia sought to mend his relationship with reporters, inviting more than a dozen members of the press to a film session to speak privately in May 2019.
-After the meeting, Carlos Monarrez of the Detroit Free Press noted that Patricia "was less guarded in news conferences", "toned down his caustic critique of players", and "became more punctual".
 At the end of the 2019 season, Patricia was a finalist for the NFL's Salute to Service award.
-Despite the record and decline, team owner Martha Firestone Ford and her soon-to-be successor Sheila Ford Hamp announced after the season that they would give Patricia a chance to show improvement in the 2020 season.
+Team owner Martha Firestone Ford and her soon-to-be successor Sheila Ford Hamp announced after the season that they would give Patricia a chance to show improvement in the 2020 season.

-On November 28, 2020, Patricia and general manager Bob Quinn were both fired by the Lions.
-The firing happened after the 4–5 Lions suffered back-to-back lopsided losses to drop to 4–7: a 20–0 loss to the Carolina Panthers on November 22 (the first time the Lions had been shut out since 2009) and a 41–25 loss to the Houston Texans during the Lions' annual Thanksgiving Day game on November 26.
+On November 28, 2020, Patricia and general manager Bob Quinn were both fired by the Lions, occurring after back-to-back losses, with the team dropping to a 4–7 record.
 Patricia finished his tenure in Detroit with a record in two and a half seasons.
 The Lions finished last in the NFC North division in both of Patricia's full seasons and were in last place at the time of his firing.